Self-Reporting to the Authorities and Other Disclosure Obligations: The UK Perspective

-However, for the time being at least, the volume of SARs, together with the need for the NCA to consult with other enforcement authorities potentially interested in the information (of which there will be many), typically means that the NCA is not in a position to provide consent, or to confirm whether the reporter has ‘appropriate consent’ to proceed (in NCA parlance, whether the reporter has a ‘defence against money laundering’) much before the end of the seven-working-day notice period following the filing of a SAR.
-This can lead to practical problems during the notice period itself and, if applicable, during the following moratorium period (which may now be extended to up to six months on the application of investigating authorities).
-Transactions will not be able to proceed.
+For the time being at least, the volume of SARs typically means that the NCA is not in a position to provide consent, or to confirm whether the reporter has ‘appropriate consent’ to proceed (in NCA parlance, whether the reporter has a ‘defence against money laundering’) much before the end of the seven-working-day notice period following the filing of a SAR.
+This can lead to practical problems during the notice period itself and, if applicable, during the following moratorium period (which is 31 days but may now be extended to up to 186 days on the application of investigating authorities) during which transactions will not be able to proceed.
 The risk of tipping off or committing other offences also leads to difficulties when communicating with customers, counterparties and others.
 The courts have been reluctant to interfere to accelerate this process.

-In practice, a firm’s decision whether and when to file SARs to comply with reporting obligations or to secure defences to substantive offences must form one part of wider strategic calculations about self-reporting.
+In practice, a firm’s decision whether and when to file a SAR to comply with reporting obligations or to secure a defence to substantive offences must form part of wider strategic calculations about self-reporting.
 In many cases, it will be clear which enforcement authorities will be interested in investigating the circumstances that have given rise to knowledge or suspicion of (or reasonable grounds to suspect) money laundering.
-In such cases, it can make sense to consider providing the information set out in the SAR to the relevant enforcement authorities.
+In such cases, it can make sense to consider providing the information set out in the SAR directly to the relevant enforcement authorities.
 Doing so when filing a SAR with the NCA (or soon after) can help to secure maximum credit for proactively bringing matters to the attention of the authorities and to expedite obtaining consent to proceed with a transaction.

-A company will be subject to a variety of reporting obligations, depending on the nature of its operations, the sector in which it is involved, and the extent (and by which authorities) it is regulated.
+A company will be subject to a variety of reporting obligations, depending on the nature of its operations, the sector in which it is involved and the extent to which (and by which authorities) it is regulated.
 Each authority will have its own requirements as to the timing, format, content and process for mandatory reports.
 The key sectoral requirements include reporting:

-- data security breaches under the General Data Protection Regulation (GDPR), within 72 hours of becoming aware of the breach, to the Information Commissioner’s Office (ICO) and, in some cases, to the data subjects concerned.
+- data security breaches under the General Data Protection Regulation.
+Breaches must be reported within 72 hours of becoming aware of the breach, to the Information Commissioner’s Office and, in some cases, to the data subjects concerned.

-Separately, corporates may have self-imposed reporting obligations.
-It is common for certain reporting obligations to be built into DPAs, ongoing monitorship agreements or other agreements with regulators in relation to historic criminal or regulatory failings, for example.
-Where a firm has a history of such failings, it is also not uncommon for parties to key transactional and financial agreements to insist on similar reporting obligations, often tied to the corporate’s mandatory reporting requirements to particular authorities.
-In all cases, these obligations may have short reporting windows, which should be familiar to the corporate and acted on without undue delay.
+Firms may have self-imposed reporting obligations.
+Reporting obligations are often built into DPAs, ongoing monitorship agreements or other agreements with regulators in relation to historical criminal or regulatory failings, for example.
+Where a firm has a history of such failings, it is also not uncommon for parties to key transactional and financial agreements to insist on similar reporting obligations, often tied to its mandatory or regulatory reporting obligations to particular authorities.
+In all cases, these obligations may have short reporting windows: firms should be familiar with them and act without undue delay.

-Separately, corporates may be obliged to bring the fact of an investigation, or the circumstances giving rise to it, to the attention of a host of potentially interested parties.
-These may include regulators, contractual counterparties, markets on which they are listed, affected customers and insurers.
-There is a relatively high likelihood of variations in contractual arrangements and legal and regulatory frameworks (for example, in relation to conditions for contracting with government entities under applicable public procurement legislation) across the jurisdictions in which corporates operate.
-Conducting an early analysis of the potential collateral impact of historic wrongdoing and any investigation, prosecution or negotiated outcome, will therefore often be prudent.
+Separately, firms may be obliged to bring the fact of an investigation, or the circumstances giving rise to it, to the attention of a host of potentially interested parties.
+These may include contractual counterparties, markets on which they are listed, affected customers or investors, and insurers.
+It is highly likely that contractual arrangements and legal and regulatory frameworks will vary across the jurisdictions in which firms operate (e.g., applicable public procurement requirements for contracting with government entities).
+It is often advisable to conduct an early analysis of the potential collateral impact of historical wrongdoing and any investigation, prosecution or negotiated outcome.

 The FCA and, in the case of dual-regulated firms, the PRA are responsible for the conduct of firms authorised under the Financial Services and Markets Act 2000.
 Of particular relevance is the responsibility for ensuring that the firms and individuals regulated by it establish and maintain effective, proportionate and risk-based systems and controls to ensure that they cannot be used for the purposes of financial crime.

-The FCA also acts as the UK Listing Authority, meaning that companies listed in the United Kingdom (and their directors) must behave in an open and co-operative manner.
-Although the wording of the requirement imposed on listed companies differs from that imposed on regulated firms and individuals (it does not include an express requirement to notify the FCA of matters of which it would reasonably expect notice), listed companies and their directors should expect to have to notify the FCA of potentially significant investigations under these obligations.
+The FCA also acts as the UK Listing Authority, meaning that companies listed in the United Kingdom (and their directors) must behave in an open and co-operative manner, which means that listed companies and their directors have to notify the FCA of potentially significant investigations.

 None of the mandatory reporting obligations described above exists in a vacuum.
-The FCA in particular collaborates closely with other enforcement authorities within the United Kingdom and internationally.
+The FCA in particular collaborates closely with other enforcement authorities, both within the United Kingdom and internationally.